opf/openproject/docs/system-admin-guide/users-permissions/roles-permissions/README.md

 ### Non-member

 **Non member** is the default role of users of your OpenProject instance who have not been added to a project.
-This only applies if the project has been set as **[public](../user-guide/projects/#set-a-project-to-public)** in the project settings.
+This only applies if the project has been set as **[public](../user-guide/projects/#set-a-project-to-public)** in the project settings.<br />

 **Note:** The *Non-member* role cannot be deleted.